Haere mai, welcome to the National Monitoring Study of Student Achievement

 Using data from the NMSSA English programme, these reports look at aspects of some of the assessment tasks in detail.
 The reports have been written for teachers and curriculum specialists and are designed to provide insights into how students responded, and the kinds of things that students found challenging.
 They also make suggestions as to how teachers might respond in the classroom.

-These two Insights reports supplement the English Key Findings and Summary reports released in November 2020.
-Further insights into student achievement in the English learning area will be released later this year.
+These Insights reports supplement the English Key Findings and Summary reports released in November 2020.
+Further insights into student achievement for Science and Social Studies in 2020 and Mathematics and Health and PE in 2019, can be found here.

 In March, a formal trial of assessment tasks and processes for the NMSSA technology component of the 2021 assessment programme was administered in a range of New Zealand schools over a period of three weeks.
 Formal trials are extremely important to NMSSA.
 They provide important information about the efficacy of tasks, scoring schedules and administration processes, as well as the functionality of our digital platform.
 This means we are very grateful to the schools and students that agree to participate.